 In response to the COVID-19 pandemic, we are modifying our food assistance programs for students.
-Since social distancing is more important than ever, we are focusing on grocery vouchers and delivery services.
+Since social distancing is more important than ever, we are focusing on grocery vouchers and on-campus Dining options.
 We encourage you to contact us if you or a student you know is experiencing hunger or skpping meals.

 Graduate and Professional students can contact:

 Food Assistance Resources | Autumn 2020

 - Vouchers of up to $50, the equivalent of an average week's worth of food.